KevinCorpeny/NFL_Injury_Analysis/README.md

 ## Acknowledgments

-- NFL data provided by [NFLverse](https://nflverse.nflverse.com/)
+* NFL data providers
-- Special thanks to all contributors and maintainers of the open-source libraries used in this project
+* Contributors to the open-source libraries used in this project